Al3zama1/swe-notes/CCNA/14 - VLANs Part Two.md

 SW2(config)#ip route 0.0.0.0 0.0.0.0 192.168.1.194

 ```
-* `ip routing` enables Layer 3 routing on the switch
+* `ip routing` enables Layer 3 routing on the switch and allows the creation of a routing table.
 * `no switchport`
 	* Configures the interface as a Layer 3 port, not a Layer 2 switchport.
 #### Switch Virtual Interface Configuration